fcavallarin/wirebrowser/docs/BDHS-Origin-Trace.md

 Traditional debugging tools weren’t designed for this reality.
 Manual breakpoints, stepping, logs, or a single heap snapshot rarely help.

-This writeup presents the techniques implemented in **Wirebrowser**, an open-source CDP-based toolkit:
+This writeup presents the techniques implemented in [Wirebrowser](https://github.com/fcavallarin/wirebrowser), an open-source CDP-based toolkit:

 - **Breakpoint-Driven Heap Search (BDHS / Origin Trace)** – a multi-snapshot temporal analysis technique for finding where objects *and primitives* first appear.
 - **Live Object Search** – a runtime heap explorer capable of scanning and patching live objects.